 - Don't forget to do things that you enjoy - it will take your mind off your cancer and make you feel more relaxed

 Keep a record of how you are feeling, and how your energy levels change.
-This will help you to tell if you are more or less tired than before, and help you to identify which activities make you feel better or worse.
+This will help you know if you are more or less tired than before, and help identify which activities make you feel better or worse.

-If you are tired and don't feel like cooking, buy ready made meals at your local shop or supermarket.
+If you are tired and don't feel like cooking, buy ready made meals.
 Or buy ready prepared vegetables or pre-grated cheese.
 Every bit of work done for you will save your energy.